steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 }
 ```

-`OSLogEntryLog` is a class that contains all log info your heart desires, from log level to message to thread to process.
+The code is fairly straightforward, however above version has various issues.
+It works on macOS but doesn't work on iOS.

 ### Swift Overlay Issues

-However, above code has a few problems.
-It works on macOS but doesn't work on iOS.
-Apple forgot to add the Swift overlay shims there, so we need to use some tricks to access the ObjC enumerator (FB8518476).
+Apple forgot to add the Swift overlay shims on iOS, so we need to use some tricks to access the ObjC enumerator (FB8518476).

 ```swift
 #if os(macOS)